scrubgay/scrubgay.github.io/markdowns/projects.md

 # Projects

+## Who owns our homes?

+*Who owns our homes?
+Unmasking the anonymous corporate owner and identifying market concentration*

+A short research paper about methods of connecting related anonymous corporate owners into one single owner and understanding concentration of ownership in the single-family housing market of Jacksonville, Florida.
+[Read more about it](/projects/who-owns-our-homes.html).
+Anticipated publication date winter of 2023-2024.

 ## Free Grocery Store

 A mutual aid pantry based in Gainesville, FL, started in its current capacity in March 2020.